 The generation of antibodies against self-antigens is normally not possible with immune libraries, although knockout animals have been already successfully used for that purpose.

 Conclusion : the choice between hybridoma technology VS phage display

-In antibody development, there’s no such thing as “one size fits for all” and, as recently demonstrated by Diaclone with anti-IL8 generation, display and hybridoma technologies are complementary approaches that increase the success rate of project.
+In antibody development, there’s no such thing as “one size fits for all”, display and hybridoma technologies are complementary approaches that increase the success rate of project.
 And this is why mAbexperts group has been created.

 Both approaches have theoretical and practical limitations, although the in vivo approach has yielded most of the approved therapeutic mAbs so far.

 In recent studies, researchers show that aliphatic contents of HCDR3 and HCDR2 were significantly higher in phage display derived antibodies (higher leucine and isoleucine content) compared to hybridoma.

 - Phage display derived antibodies show higher cross-reactivity compared to hybridoma derived ones (confirmed via PSR binding assay, BVP ELISA).
 Because aliphatic residues lack H-bond/charge-charge interaction capabilities and definitive geometries (unlike aromatic residues) essential for complementarity, enrichment of them in the binding interface leads to poly-specificity.

 - binding interface area is larger with phage derived antibodies and number of contacts are greater.
 For instance, adalimumab (trade name Humira®) interacts simultaneously with two monomers of TNFα trimer, where infliximab (trade name Remicade® issued from hybridoma technology) forms interaction with only one monomer of the natural trimer form.